-Since the decision at the July 2021 Corporation meeting to adopt the revised AoC's Code of Good Governance, as the Senior Post Holder Remuneration Code forms part of this revision, the College is required to adopt or have due regard for the Remuneration Code, as set out in Annex 1 of the Code.
-In accordance with the Code, the Remuneration Committee has provided an Annual Remuneration Report to the Board for approval, in respect of the period 1st August 2021 to 31st July 2022.
+The College adopted the AoC's Senior Post Holder Remuneration Code in 2021.
+In accordance with the Code, the Remuneration Committee has provided an Annual Remuneration Report to the Board for approval, in respect of the period 1st August 2022 to 31st July 2023.
 The Report will be published on the College's website.

-Details of the remuneration of the Principal for the year ended 31 July 2022 are set out in note 7 to the financial statements.
+Details of the remuneration of the Principal for the year ended 31 July 2023 are set out in note 7 to the financial statements.